Integrations

 /inc assign | Assign responders |

-/inc status | Update incident status |
+/inc move | Update incident status |

 /inc severity | Change severity |